plasticityai/magnitude/README.md

 ---------------

 * <sup>By default, lazy loading is enabled.
-You can pass in an optional `lazy_loading` argument to the constructor with the value `-1` to disable lazy-loading and pre-load all vectors into memory (a la Gensim), `0` (default) to enable lazy-loading with an unbounded in-memory cache, or an integer greater than zero `X` to enable lazy-loading with an LRU cache that holds the `X` most recently used vectors in memory.</sup>
+You can pass in an optional `lazy_loading` argument to the constructor with the value `-1` to disable lazy-loading and pre-load all vectors into memory (a la Gensim), `0` (default) to enable lazy-loading with an unbounded in-memory LRU cache, or an integer greater than zero `X` to enable lazy-loading with an LRU cache that holds the `X` most recently used vectors in memory.</sup>
 * <sup>If you want the data for the `most_similar` functions to be pre-loaded eagerly on initialization, set `eager` to `True`.</sup>
 * <sup>Note, even when `lazy_loading` is set to `-1` or `eager` is set to `True` data will be pre-loaded into memory in a background thread to prevent the constructor from blocking for a few minutes for large models.
-If you really want blocking behavior you can pass `True` to the `blocking` argument.</sup>
+If you really want blocking behavior, you can pass `True` to the `blocking` argument.</sup>
 * <sup>By default, NumPy arrays are returned for queries.
-Set the optional argument `use_numpy` to `False` if you wish to recieve a python lists instead.</sup>
+Set the optional argument `use_numpy` to `False` if you wish to recieve Python lists instead.</sup>
-* <sup>By default, querying for keys is case-insensitive Set the optional argument `case_insensitive` to `False` if you wish to perform case sensitive searches.</sup>
+* <sup>By default, querying for keys is case-insensitive.
+Set the optional argument `case_insensitive` to `False` if you wish to perform case sensitive searches.</sup>
 * <sup>Optionally, you can include the `pad_to_length` argument which will specify the length all examples should be padded to if passing in multple examples.
 Any examples that are longer than the pad length will be truncated.</sup>
 * <sup>Optionally, you can set the `truncate_left` argument to `True` if you want the beginning of the the list of keys in each example to be truncated instead of the end in case it is longer than `pad_to_length` when specified.</sup>
 * <sup>Optionally, you can set the `pad_left` argument to `True` if you want the padding to appear at the beginning versus the end (which is the default).</sup>